Pony-Driland/Website/server/tiny-chat/connection/roomManager.md

   - **`title`**: Limited to `ROOM_TITLE_SIZE_LIMIT` characters.
   - **`password`**: Limited to `PASSWORD_SIZE_LIMIT` characters.
   - **`maxUsers`**: Must be a finite number between `1` and `MAX_USERS_PER_ROOM`.
-- If updates are applied, all users in the room will receive an `update-room` event.
+- If updates are applied, all users in the room will receive an `room-updated` event.

 #### Example Usage